- UNIVERSITY HOME

 It is important to remember that just because you do not see what you are looking for in WorldCat does not mean it does not exist.
 A large number of archival collections throughout the world have no online records.

-You can also try out a new service called ArchiveGrid.
-If you would like a tutorial on how to use ArchiveGrid, contact the New School Archives for an appointment.
+You can also try searching a database called ArchiveGrid.
+If you would like a personal tutorial on how to use ArchiveGrid, contact the New School Archives for an appointment.

 Here's a tip: Look on the acknowledgements, bibliography, credits, and reference pages of books and articles you read as background on your topic.
 These may lead you to archival resources that aren't online.
 Just because someone else has already examined these materials, doesn't mean you shouldn't.